Souravagarwal2003/Video_Call_Application_Project/README.md

 ---

-# 📞 SecureCall – Video Calling Application
+# 📞 SecureCall – Video Confrencing Application

 SecureCall is a full-featured **video calling web application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and **WebRTC**.
 It enables users to connect securely via video calls, share their screen, chat in real time, and even record and replay sessions.